 Traditional American apple pie with a buttery, edible crust results from a mix of recipes brought by immigrants from England, Sweden and the Netherlands.
 The recipe evolved to include sugar, lemon juice and extra spices.
 Our modern recipe for apple pie is a melting pot of different cultures, just like America.

 John Chapman, a pioneer born in Massachusetts in 1774, often gets credit for spreading apple trees throughout the newly independent America.
 He earned his nickname by introducing apple trees throughout Ohio, Illinois, Indiana, and Pennsylvania.
 He planted many apple tree nurseries in these areas with fences to protect the trees from animals.

 At the time of his death in 1847, he left behind a nursery in Indiana with 15,000 apple trees.
 It’s impossible to know the impact Johnny Appleseed had on modern America’s love of apple pie.
 But it’s clear he played a large role in giving post-Revolutionary Americans access to fresh apples.

 Here at Tippin’s, we love a classic, comforting apple pie.
 A mix of quality ingredients, a beloved recipe, and a lot of American pride goes into every Tippin’s Apple Pie.
 No matter the ancient origins of the pie, to us the apple pie is truly American.

 Want to know where to find one of Tippin’s tasty apple pies?
-Use our Pie Finder to find a Tippin’s retailer near you.
+Use our Pie Finder to find a Tippin’s grocery retailer near you.